wellswei/MythicalHelper/README.md

 # Mythical Helper (mythicalhelper.org)

 A whimsical, storybook‑style platform for issuing Official Helper Certificates to keep wonder alive for young dreamers.
-Frontend is a single‑page app (EN first; 中文/ES supported).
+Frontend is a single‑page app (English only).
 Mock API included.

 ## ✨ Features